jdbit/django-auto-deploy/README.md

 ## Installation logs

-In the working directory `/var/www/$SITENAME` a log file will be created:
+In the project directory `/var/www/$SITENAME` a log file will be created:

-* `deploy.log` - all the bash script output will be saved to this file, you can check it to ensure there were no errors during the installation process
+* `deploy.log` - bash script output will be saved to this file, you can check it to ensure there were no errors during the installation process

 The script creates Python virtual environment in `/var/www/{SITENAME}/env` directory, you can activate the virtual environment by this command:

 ```
 source env/bin/activate
 ```
-and exit from the python virtual environment with this command:
+and exit from the python virtual environment with this command in your project directory:
 ```
 deactivate
 ```

-You can set up as many Django websites as you want with this script.

 The script creates a new MySQL/MariaDB/PostgreSQL database, a new DB user, and adds the necessary DB settings to DATABASES dict in settings.py.